Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 Students who have received payments from sponsors will have their refund returned to the sponsoring body.

-The Director will then choose to either:
+The Director (or delegate) will then choose to either:

 • confirm the original decision